Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

     products = field.Required.At [ "products" ] (Decode.list productDecoder)
   })
 ```
 Same as with the previous decoder, we are using `Decode.object` and requiring fields at their respective JSON path.
-However, notice the `Decoder.list`: because we do not just want to decode a single product, but instead a list of products, we *transform* the decoder `productDecoder` into a new decoder that understands lists of that old decoder.
-To put simply, here are the types:
+However, notice the `Decoder.list`: because we do not just want to decode a single product, but instead a list of products, we *transform* the decoder `productDecoder` into a new decoder that understands lists of that thing which the old decoder parses.
+To put it simply, `Decode.list` takes a `Decoder<'t>` and returns `Decoder<'t list>`.
 ```fsharp
 Decode.list : Decoder<'t> -> Decoder<'t list>